 The European Commission has issued Frequently Asked Questions on several aspects of the new sanctions related to Russia and Belarus, the main aspects of which are summarised below.
+In addition to separate FAQs on the different topics, the European Commission has also issued a consolidated version of all FAQs issued to date.
 These FAQs continue to be updated on an almost daily basis.